Selling Merchant Processing Services is a Great Career for Independent Sales People: This is Why…

 · Around 500,000 applications are processed for credit cards per day

 As you can see, an insane amount of people own credit cards, and the number is increasing day by day, plus people spend more when using credit cards.
-This clearly indicates that more and more merchants will be compelled to get a credit card processing service, and that’s where you will shine by selling merchant accounts.
+This clearly indicates that more and more merchants will be compelled to get a merchant account, and that’s where you will shine by selling credit card processing services.
 So by seeing all of this, it is safe to say the future of this industry is safe.

 Benefits of Selling Merchant Services: